-Fortunately, you don’t need to be an inventor to run a successful online business.
+Fortunately, you don’t need to be an inventor to run a successful online business (And this case from Get Rich Slowly is a perfect motivation).
 An alternative way is to hop on the swelling wave of an upcoming trend.
 To help you identify the most promising tendencies of nowadays, we’ve chosen these 3 sure-fire business ideas to try in 2019.
 Enjoy!

 Create your own social network

 Social networks have the highest possible engagement rate among the websites.
 After waking up, an average person will more likely check their Facebook feed rather than global news or weather forecast.
 Thus, social media advertising brings billions to their creators.

 We all know: an attempt to compete with Facebook is insane.
 But instead of making a one-size-fits-all network, you can target your site at the narrower audience in a niche that doesn’t have an established online community.

 The great example of such a network is Untappd, a mobile-based community of craft beer lovers.
 Here users can rate brews, discover new beers, and earn badges.
 Moreover, the app allows you to check-in with friends, start discussions, and meet other like minds online.
 According to Owler, the estimated annual revenue of Untappd is $5.5M, what’s not bad at all.

 There is still room for new narrowly-focused social networks to appear: just imagine how many interests are still uncovered!
 Moreover, it’s not that hard to implement the basic features of a social media website, if you have a team of skilled web-developers.
 But even if you don’t, you can utilize a business website builder and customize a ready-made theme instead of building a network from scratch.